 - An overemphasis on speed can lead to endurance being neglected.

 What alternatives are there to intervals?
 The answer is, not many.
 The usual cross training suspects apply – swimming, cycling, elliptical trainer in the gym – done in a high intensity interval manner.
 Particularly effective is simulating your running sessions on an indoor rower.
 For example, if your running training plan calls for 10x 400m efforts, you can do the same exact same session when rowing.

 You can also get some of the body strength benefits by doing weights work – especially squats and similar exercises.
 But as discussed above, only running can tie these together into one complex activity that is suited to running.

 Speedwork – be it short sprints, fartleks, or structured interval sessions is an essential part of every runner’s training plan.
 If you’ve got limited experience of running at a faster pace, then it can be useful to hold back slightly at the beginning while your body adapts to the change in intensity.
 Once you’ve gotten used to it though, the jumps in your running performance can be considerable.

-Keep your eyes peeled for the next article in our training series, which will be on the often-confusing world of tempo runs.
+Click on the link for the next article in our training series, on the often-confusing world of tempo runs.